abugher/git-automation/README.md

 git_tag_increment [automatic|patch|minor|major]

-  "Don't make me think; adjust the version string."
-This command increments a version string, kept in git tags.
+  ''Don't make me think; adjust the version string.''

+  This command increments a version string kept in git tags.

   By default, the patch number is incremented.
 If tests have been added or changed, the minor number is incremented.
 If tests have been removed, the